byronpendason/byronpendason.github.io/_drafts/virtues.md

 > yet must every man bestow it freely,
 > if he wish to gain honour in the sight of his lord.
 (Old English Rune Poem, "Feoh")

-Generosity is sharing what's your's with others.
+Generosity is freely sharing what is yours with others.

 ## Justice - *Rihtwisnes*
 > Wise men guard their souls, uphold their integrity with justice.
 (Maxims I 36)